jstewmc/stream/README.md

 ## Text

-You can set the text via the constructor or the `setText()` method:
+With a Text stream, you can set the text via the constructor or the `setText()` method:

 ```php
 use Jstewmc\Stream;